barsdeveloper/tank/docs/5-entity-definition.md

 # Entity Definition
-###### *Field Manual Section 4* - Unit Schematics
+###### *Field Manual Section 5* - Unit Schematics
 Lock and load, soldier!
 In Tank's war machine, the "Entity" is your frontline fighter.
 A Rust struct rigged with the `#[derive(Entity)]` macro that maps straight to a database table and gives you convenient functions to access and modify the data.
 Tank automatically handles the heavy lifting of converting Rust values to database columns and back.

-Before you can deploy entities, you must have an operational connection (see [Section 3 - Supply Lines](3-connection.md#connect)).
+Before you can deploy entities, you must have an operational connection (see [*Field Manual Section 3 - Supply Lines*](3-connection.md#connect)).
 All entity operations execute through either a live connection or a locked transaction; without a supply line, your units can't move.

 ## Mission Briefing
 Zero boilerplate.
 Define a struct, tag it, deploy.
 Tank matches your Rust field types to the closest database type for each driver.
 Unified arsenal, same blueprint across all battlefields.

 ## Entity
 Start with a plain Rust struct and derive the `tank::Entity` trait.
+The fields can have any of the types supported (see [*Field Manual Section 4* - Type Conversion Schematics](4-types.md))
 ```rust
 #[derive(Entity)]
 #[tank(schema = "ops", name = "missions", primary_key = (Self::code_name, Self::start_time))]